Wojtekb30/Testing-and-learning-sandbox/README.md

 # Testing-and-learning-sandbox
-Repository for learning how GitHub works
+Repository for learning how GitHub works.
+Not only for me - you can join too!